lowRISC/opentitan/sw/device/lib/testing/test_rom/README.md

 # Test Boot ROM

 The Boot ROM is a **testing-only** device image.
-The [Mask ROM](https://docs.opentitan.org/sw/device/silicon_creator/mask_rom/docs/) is the reference implementation of the OpenTitan Secure Boot specification.
+The [ROM](https://docs.opentitan.org/sw/device/silicon_creator/rom/docs/) is the reference implementation of the OpenTitan Secure Boot specification.

 The boot ROM is always the first piece of code run in the system.
 At the moment, it serves 2 functions: